 The IceProtocolActivateProc is an optional callback and should be registered only if the protocol library intends to generate a message immediately following the ProtocolReply.
-You should pass NULL for protocol_activate_proc if not interested in this callback.
+You should pass NULL for protocol\activate\proc if not interested in this callback.

-'''

-typedef Status (IceProtocolSetupProc) ();
+typedef Status (\IceProtocolSetupProc) ();

-Status ProtocolSetupProc(ice_conn, major_version, minor_version, vendor, release,

-client_data_ret, failure_reason_ret)

-IceConn ice_conn;

-int major version;

-int minor_version;

-char vendor;

-char release;

-IcePointer client data ret;

-char failure reason ret;
+int major\version; int minor\version; char \vendor; char \release; IcePointer \client\data\ret; char \\failure reason ret;

-ice_conn

-The ICE connection object.

-major_version

-The major version of the protocol.

-The minor version of the protocol.

-minor version

-The vendor string registered by the protocol originator.

-vendor

-The release string registered by the protocol originator.

-release

-client_data_ret Client data to be set by callback.

-failure_reason_ret
+ice_conn The ICE connection object. major_version The major version of the protocol. minor_version The minor version of the protocol. vendor The vendor string registered by the protocol originator. release The release string registered by the protocol originator. client_data_ret Client data to be set by callback. failure_reason_ret

 Failure reason returned.

-'''

-The pointer stored in the client_data_ret argument will be passed to the IcePaProcessMsgProc callback whenever a message has arrived for this protocol on the ICE connection.
+The pointer stored in the client\data\ret argument will be passed to the IcePaProcessMsgProc callback whenever a message has arrived for this protocol on the ICE connection.